Call2Teams - Customers

 - From Header Settings

-- Inbound Caller ID.
+- Inbound Caller ID

 - Outbound Caller ID - PBX Users

-Service Numbers are configured separately to Trunk Number Ranges and are normally used for presenting a common outbound number for a group function, such as:
+Service Numbers can be used for presenting a common outbound number for a group function, such as:

 Adding Trunk Number Ranges

 One or several Trunk Number Ranges can be added to a trunk profile.
 These number ranges must be provided by the SIP Trunk service provider.

 A trunk range may be as short as a single phone number, or up to 5000 phone numbers